Apple Snickerdoodle Layer Cake

 Notes

 This recipe can easily make a smaller layer cake!
-Simply halve the recipe and bake the cake batter in 6" cake pans.
+Simply halve the entire recipe (cakes, filling, and buttercream), and bake the cake batter in 6" cake pans for about 20 minutes until golden brown.

 Nutrition Information: